 Because “Pre-Calculus” is typically a mixed-basket where many Algebra or Geometry topics end up due to lack of time, and since VideoText is not having to enforce a strict timeline, you will actually find these advanced topics covered in various locations in both our Algebra and Geometry courses.
 Thus, you will be able to claim two math credits: one for Geometry and one for Trigonometry/Pre-Calculus combined.
 VideoText does still recommend checking with your overseeing credit provider to make sure that no other concepts are recommend, but you should not encounter any issues in claiming credit.

 Will the “significant treatment of Trigonometry” constitute a high school credit in Trigonometry?
 If not, what more would be needed to make this a two-credit, high school level course in Geometry and Trigonometry?

-Currently, there is no such thing as a “credit-worthy” course in Trigonometry.
-In other words, you cannot receive a high school credit for taking a course, solely on Trigonometry.
+Currently, there is no such thing as a full “credit-worthy” course in Trigonometry.
+In other words, you cannot receive one high school credit for taking a course, solely on Trigonometry.
 It simply doesn’t exist.
 (The remarks in the answer to the question above will give you more detail on that issue.)
-So, the answer to the second part of the question is to examine what the content of an “Advanced Mathematics” or “Pre-Calculus” course is, in your area, and add the few components not covered in the VideoText Interactive Algebra and Geometry courses (presuming you have taken those courses,) in order to justify a second high school credit.
-Even then, however, you may have to argue the point with your overseeing credit provider.
+So, the answer to the second part of the question is to examine what the content of an “Advanced Mathematics” or “Pre-Calculus” course is, in your area, and add any few components recommended by your credit provider to the advanced math concepts covered in the VideoText Interactive Algebra and Geometry courses in order to claim a second high school credit.

 What is the rationale behind the traditional sequencing of Algebra and Geometry Courses?
 In other words, why has Geometry been “sandwiched” between Algebra 1 and Algebra 2?